 While automatically generated AWS diagrams delineated by VPC are incredibly useful and time saving, sometimes you need to diagram specific elements within your VPC or to collate resources from different VPCs or even different cloud providers.

-Hava's toolset addresses this with a very flexible query and search tool that allows you to build custom diagrams based on numerous criteria like region, resource name, VPC name and even arbitrary tags.
+Hava's toolset addresses this with a very flexible query and search tool that allows you to build custom diagrams based on numerous criteria like region, resource name, VPC name and even leveraging tags and labels for AWS, GCP and Azure.

 This enables you to customise diagrams to just include the key information you need that is dynamic and ready to view at a glance.